mbrukman/sense-engine/README.md

 can be installed by any user.
 We expect more official engines to supported as Sense develops.

 This module gives you everything you need to build an Sense engine for favorite programming language or interactive data analysis tool.
-By building on Sense, you automatically get a scalable cloud compute infrastructure, including a shared project filestem, a private project network, and autoprovisioning worker engines.
-You also get an highly productive, interactive cloud user interface and a powerful REST API to automate your engine, all with no extra work.
+By building on Sense, you automatically get a eautiful cloud user interface, shared project filestem, private project network, autoprovisioning pool of workers, exported jobs, and powerful REST API.

+Sense allows you to focus on the core of your engine and get all the rest for free.
+Users benefit from the same highly productive experience and workflow across engines.

 ![Sense R Engine](https://s3.amazonaws.com/sense-files/rscreenshot.png)